influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/tools/influx_inspect.md

     parent: tools
 ---

-Influx Inspect is a tool designed to view detailed information about on disk shards, as well as export data from a shard to [line protocol](/influxdb/v1.5/concepts/glossary/#line-protocol) that can be inserted back into the database.
+Influx Inspect is a disk shard utility that can be used to:

+* View detailed information about disk shards
+* Exporting data from a shard to [line protocol](/influxdb/v1.5/concepts/glossary/#line-protocol) that can be inserted back into the database
+* Converting TSM-based shards to TSI disk-based shards

 ### `influx_inspect [[command] [arguments]]`